Kimbsy/clunk/README.md

 ## Utils

 The `clunk/util`, `clunk.shape` and `clunk/palette` namespaces provide a number of helper functions for positioning sprites, working with 2d vectors, working with polygon point collections, drawing primitive shapes, and creating and modifying colours.

+## Shaders

+@TOOD: add docs describing how to add and use custom shaders